 Let’s start with a few facts about nuclear and coal:

 Then recently IRENA reported that in 2014, generation costs were in par for renewables and gas or coal.
 Now the game has changed.
-Where do we go from here?
+So where do we go from here?
 We go to or lower than 8.5 cents per kWh to start.
-Then we must get delivery costs down.
+Then also we must get delivery costs down.
 Sometimes delivery costs are more than you electric supply.

 That’s why even Australian Solar Quotes to the USA should preferably get three free quotes and advice on what type of system they need.
 You won’t go wrong!

 Then in Great Britian their “feed in tariff” scheme is increasing in sales.
 A recent report shows the UK utilities will issue 700 Million Pounds this year alone.
 More people are buying solar because it’s inline with gas prices and will even get cheaper over time.
 The return on investment (ROI) only gets quicker every year on solar will really get better now that we are flooded with PV solar.

 Solar power is a great way to go off the grid or even pay next to nothing for energy (if you own the Solar system).
 It is relatively inexpensive to maintain, but it can be pricey to set up.
 Even the best solar panels right now only convert 20 percent of the sun’s energy into usable electricity.
 So, you’ll need a lot of panels (which contributes to the expense) and you will likely need to become more energy efficient in your home.

 SunEdison back in 2014 financed a 56 megawatt (MW) portfolio of four utility-scale photovoltaic (PV) solar projects in the United Kingdom.
 This portfolio marks SunEdison’s entry into the rapidly growing UK solar market.
 If SunEdison and the UK are doing a financed solar deal with Deutsche Bank, I’m not sure what else will prove it’s real.